 This is an additional video, hosted on YouTube.

-For a beginning-of-week teaser, see if you can identify the 8 pieces of protective sports equipment in the collage below and post your answers.
+For a beginning-of-week teaser, see if you can identify the 8 pieces of protective sports equipment in the collage in the downloads section below and post your answers.

 © University of York